 Yet, human beings can still grow in wisdom, and in acceptance of self and life.
 We will never be all-wise, but surely it’s an increase in wisdom to stop flogging ourselves for not matching an idealized image of perfection that we carry inside, that’s completely at odds with our true nature.
 In this sense, it can be most genuine growth to stop trying to be who we’re “supposed” to be, and, instead, to just let ourselves be who we really are.

 Also, in a related way, it is genuine growth to be able to simply see ourselves as we really are.
 We may never be able to see absolutely everything about ourselves in the depths of the unconscious.
 Yet, each new hard-won piece of awareness brings us to some greater measure of understanding, self-acceptance and compassion for our own struggling and wounded selves.
 Without this kind of growth, our capacity for real acceptance and compassion for anyone else is likely to be extremely stunted.

 Giving up these idealized images and genuinely seeing ourselves as we are increases our overall capacity to accept life itself for what it truly is.
 To accept life as it is, rather than trying to blindly and compulsively make it into something it is not — surely this is a very important kind of wisdom, and personal growth.

 Will we ever succeed in doing these things perfectly and completely? —No. Does that negate the value of obtaining as much of this type of wisdom as we can? –Most certainly not.

 The Invitation to Personal Growth

-The continual striving to enter into this kind of wisdom, this kind of self-knowledge, and this kind of growth is at the very heart of depth psychotherapy .
+The continual striving to enter into this kind of wisdom, this kind of self-knowledge, and this kind of growth is at the very heart of /a-midlife-transition .